parduino/Femora/docs/technical/drm.rst

 Accessing the DRM Component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The DRM component can only be accessed through the MeshMaker class's analysis.drm property:
+The DRM component can only be accessed through the FEMORA class's analysis.drm property:

 .. code-block:: python

    import femora as fm

-   # Create a MeshMaker instance
+   # Create a FEMORA instance

    # Access the DRM component through the analysis.drm property